RyanWor/gdax_bot/README.md

 While you're in the sandbox UI, fund your fiat account by transferring from the absurd fake balance that sits in the linked Coinbase account (remember, this is all just fake test data; no real money or crypto goes through the sandbox).

-#### (Optional) Create an AWS Simple Notification System topic
+#### (Optional) Send alerts via Pushover
-This is out of scope for this document, but generate a set of AWS access keys and a new SNS topic to enable the bot to send email reports.
+This is out of scope for this document, but generate a app token and user key to enable the bot to send pushover alerts.

 _TODO: Make this optional_